 HDL or good cholesterol can move LDL cholesterol from the blood to the liver, which breaks it down for disposal as waste.
 HDL cholesterol is referred to as good cholesterol because it reduces the level of cholesterol in the blood.

 In the United States, cholesterol is measured in milligrams per deciliter (mg/dL).
-The guidelines for healthy cholesterol levels are as follows:
+The

 - total cholesterol below 200 mg/dL